Scott Daniels (judge)

-Scott Daniels (born August 12, 1948) is an attorney who has been a prominent public figure in the state of Utah, having served as a Utah State Senator and a State judge.
+Scott Daniels (born August 12, 1948) is an attorney who has been a prominent public figure in the state of Utah, having served as a member of the Utah House of Representatives and a State judge.

 Early life and education

 Scott Daniels was born on August 12, 1948, in Payson, Utah.
 He attended Brigham Young University where he received a Bachelor of Arts in Political Science and graduated in 1972.
 He obtained his Juris Doctor from the University of Utah's College of Law in 1975 where he was the Associate Editor of the Utah Law Review (1974–75).
 He received membership in both the Order of the Coif and the Bar and Gavel Society which respectively recognize top students academically and based on community service.
 He is married to Chrissy Daniels.

 Legal career

 Daniels was a trial attorney with the Salt Lake City law firm of Snow, Christensen and Martineau from 1975, when he was admitted to the Bar, until he became a District Judge in 1982.
 As a Judge he was mostly concerned with the rights of victims of crime.
 His practice was predominantly in the areas of personal injury, property damage, medical malpractice, insurance, civil rights and construction.